aspect-build/rules_lint/docs/linting.md

 We recommend this workflow for several reasons:

 1. Forcing engineers to fix lint violations on code they're still iterating is a waste of time.
-   Code review is the right time to consider whether the code changes meet your teams quality bar.
+   Code review is the right time to consider whether the code changes meet your team's quality bar.
 2. Code review has at least two parties, which means that comments aren't simply ignored.
    The reviewer has to agree with the author whether a suggested lint violation should be corrected.
    Compare this with the usual complaint "developers just ignore warnings" - that's because the warnings were presented in their local build.
 3. Adding a new linter (or adjusting its configuration to be stricter) doesn't require that you fix or suppress all existing warnings in the repository.
-   This makes it more feasible for an enthusiastic engineer to setup a linter, without having the burden of "making it green" on all existing code.
+   This makes it more feasible for an enthusiastic volunteer to setup a linter, without having the burden of "making it green" on all existing code.
 4. Linters shouldn't be required to have zero false-positives.
 Some lint checks are quite valuable when they detect a problem, but cannot always avoid overdetection.
    Since code review comments are always subject to human review, it's the right time to evaluate the suggestions and ignore those which don't make sense.
 5. This is how Google does it, in the [Tricorder] tool that's integrated into code review (Critique) to present static analysis results.